md-cs-student-unipi/Advanced-Programming/06-Haskell.md

 ```
 where the extra value argument d of the function is a value of data type Num n and represents a dictionary of the required operations.

-Furtermore, the compiler converts each type class declaration into a distionary type declaration and a set of selector functions.
+Furthermore, the compiler converts each type class declaration into a dictionary type declaration and a set of selector functions.
 In other words, this
 ```haskell
 instance Num Int where
   a + b = intPlus a b